enginebeast/enginebeast.github.io/README.md

 ### Recognizing the destinaiton and moving toward it

 ### Checking battery status and deciding whether to charge or continue working
+- How to make device to check battery status

 ### Frame made by a 3D printer
 - Low priority